 The Company considers all short-term, highly liquid investments purchased with an original maturity of three months or less at the date of purchase to be cash equivalents.
 Cash deposits are all in financial institutions in the United States.
-Cash and cash equivalents consisted primarily of U.S. Treasury Securities money market funds held with an investment bank and cash on deposit.
+Cash and cash equivalents consist primarily of U.S. treasury securities money market funds held with an investment bank and cash on deposit.

-Cash equivalents, consisting of money market funds, of \$932.5 million and zero at December 31, 2020 and December 31, 2019, respectively, were classified as Level 1 of the fair value hierarchy and valued using quoted market prices in active markets.
+Cash equivalents, consisting of money market funds, of \$852.5 million and \$932.5 million at December 31, 2021 and 2020, respectively, were classified as Level 1 of the fair value hierarchy and valued using quoted market prices in active markets.

-Restricted cash as of December 31, 2020 represents cash held in an escrow pursuant to terms of the Scriptcycle business combination relating to contingent consideration.
+Restricted cash as of December 31, 2020 represented cash held in an escrow pursuant to terms of the Scriptcycle, LLC business combination related to contingent consideration, see "Note 3.
+Business Combinations-Scriptcycle, LLC."

-Accounts Receivable and Allowance for Doubtful Accounts
+Accounts Receivable and Allowance for Expected Credit Losses

-Accounts receivable are recorded at the amounts due from various customers (primarily PBMs), net of an allowance for doubtful accounts.
-The allowance for doubtful accounts is determined by management based on historical losses, specific customer circumstances, and general economic conditions.
-Periodically, management reviews accounts receivable and adjusts the allowance based on circumstances and charges off uncollectible receivables when all attempts to collect have failed.
-As of December 31, 2020 and 2019, the allowance for doubtful accounts was not material.
+Accounts receivable are recorded at the amounts due from various customers, net of allowance for expected credit losses.
+The Company estimates its expected credit losses based on factors including known facts and circumstances, historical experience, reasonable and supportable forecasts of economic conditions, and the age of the uncollected balances.
+The

+Company writes off the asset when it is determined to be uncollectible.
+As of December 31, 2021 and 2020, the allowance for credit losses was not material.